-Using Exterior Shower to Drain Waterline (Typical View - appearance on your coach may differ)
+Using Exterior Shower to Drain Waterline -Typical View

 4. Open Faucets.
 Turn on the water pump and open all sink faucets and shower head knobs.
 Leave open after water stops flowing.

 - 5. Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
 Then turn water pump switch off. - 6.
 Drain Optional Appliances.
 At this time, if your coach is equipped with an optional refrigerator ice maker, dishwasher or washer/dryer, the waterlines for these appliances must also be drained.